Pound-Euro Recovers, But Middle East Anxiety Will Weigh this Week

 Rising oil prices will be felt on Britain's forecourts and will therefore limit the extent to which inflation is expected to fall in the coming weeks, potentially denying the Bank of England a window of opportunity to lower interest rates beyond March.

-As Pound Sterling Live expected, the traditional safe-haven currencies of the CHF, USD and JPY have all risen in response to developments in the Middle East.
+The coming week will be shaped by headlines concerning the conflict.
+As Pound Sterling Live expected, the traditional safe-haven currencies of the CHF, USD and JPY have all risen in response to developments in the Middle East and should stay supported.

-It is interesting to see the pound is actually struggling against most of its G10 currencies, whereas in previous risk-off episodes, it would typically rise against at least half the basket, which just confirms it to be a real laggard at present.
+It is interesting to see the pound is struggling against most of its G10 currency peers, whereas in previous risk-off episodes, it would typically rise against at least half the basket, which just confirms it to be a real laggard at present.

 Above: The 15-minute chart shows much of the damage to GBP/EUR happened on Friday when it became clear the U.S. was preparing a weekend attack.
 Pound Sterling Live was the only publication covering the price action at the time.